 Transmission Plant shall equal SDG&E’s Gross Plant balance recorded in FERC Account Nos.
 350-359, excluding the portion attributable to any facilities, the cost of which is directly assigned under the CAISO Tariff or is included in Incentive Transmission Plant.

 Transmission Plant Abandoned Project Cost shall equal an amount, exclusive of Incentive Transmission Plant Abandoned Project Cost, relating to abandoned transmission projects that are recorded in FERC Account No. 182.2.
 The ratemaking treatment to be afforded for recovery of such costs shall be determined by the Commission on the basis of a filing made by SDG&E with the Commission under Section 205 of the FPA in accordance with this Appendix VIII.
-In the Section 205 of the FPA proceeding, SDG&E reserves its right to request recovery of up to 100% of the Transmission Plant Abandoned Project Cost and parties reserve their full rights to contest 100% recovery as provided for in this Appendix VIII.
+In that Section 205 proceeding, SDG&E reserves its right to request recovery of up to 100% of the Transmission Plant Abandoned Project Cost and parties reserve their full rights to contest 100% recovery as provided for in this Appendix VIII.

 Transmission Plant Abandoned Project Cost Accumulated Deferred Income Taxes shall equal the balance of Transmission Plant Abandoned Project Cost Accumulated Deferred Income Taxes, as reflected in a footnote to SDG&E’s annual FERC Form 1 which SDG&E shall reference by page in its Informational Filing.
 Transmission Plant Abandoned Project Cost Accumulated Deferred Income Taxes shall exclude Financial Accounting Standard 109, or its successor, costs.
 Transmission Plant Abandoned Project Cost Accumulated Deferred Income Taxes do not include the Incentive Transmission Plant Abandoned Project Costs Accumulated Deferred Income Taxes.